 Friendships: the Career Connection

 The connections you make in your academic, personal and work circles are more important than you may realize.
 The people you’re meeting will become your teammates, your group members and your colleagues.
 Beyond that however, the interpersonal skills you exercise will serve you in the wider business world.

-As Allie Simpson, GBC president puts it, “Big decisions are made outside of the office.”
+As Allie Simpson, 2017-18 GBC president and 2018 graduate puts it, “Big decisions are made outside of the office.”

 She came to understand this when working in Japan, where the work days are long and the evenings out with colleagues and management teams are equally important.
 In this corporate culture, Allie witnessed how important the ability to pause “shop talk” became; to compartmentalize, socialize and find genuine connection amid the intensity of conducting business.